-ScienceDaily (30 April 2009) — After analysing different points of the process of the transformation of grape juice to wine, [Basque researcher] Ana Gonzalez Marco concluded that the type of container (wooden cask or steel tank) employed notably influences the fermentative aroma of Chardonnay wine, and that oak cask-fermented wines have, in general, a greater concentration of superior alcohols and esters of medium-sized chains of fatty acids.
+ScienceDaily (30 April 2009) — After analysing different points of the process of the transformation of grape juice to wine, find [Basque researcher] Ana Gonzalez Marco concluded that the type of container (wooden cask or steel tank) employed notably influences the fermentative aroma of Chardonnay wine, health and that oak cask-fermented wines have, unhealthy in general, a greater concentration of superior alcohols and esters of medium-sized chains of fatty acids.

 Her thesis had two fundamental objectives: to study the formation of volatile compounds of Chardonnay wines, fermented using a number of different methods, and to determine the amine content of the wine and its evolution during the conservation of the product.